Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 ## 3. Formal Modal Proof of Ω (Necessary Perfection)

-We now show that the axioms above entail the existence of a necessary, perfect being Ω. The proof strategy is reductio ad absurdum: we assume ¬□∃Ω and demonstrate that this assumption leads to incoherence.
+We now show that the axioms above entail the existence of a necessary, perfect being Ω. The proof strategy is reductio ad absurdum: we assume $¬□∃x\,Ω(x)$ and demonstrate that this assumption leads to incoherence.

 * **Contingency of self-awareness:**
 The statement **“I am”** expresses a fact that could have been otherwise; thus, it is contingent.